Ernest Ojukwu: Career

 Ernest Ojukwu began his career in 1985 when he simultaneously joined the services of Abia State University as an Assistant Lecturer and began to practice Law in the chambers of Chief G. N. Atulomah.
 In 1998, he left to establish with his friends, a Law firm named Eleuthera Chambers.
 He rose to the position of Dean of the Faculty of Law in Abia State University where he served from 1995-2001.
 He was also a very active member of the Nigerian Bar Association, serving as Secretary of the Aba Branch of the Association from 1992–1993 and Chairman between 1997 and 1999.

 Ernest Ojukwu has published extensively.
 He is co-author of Introduction to Civil Procedure, a quality and leading material on Civil Litigation for Law School Students in Nigeria as well Legal Practitioners, Editor of Nigerian Law and Practice Journal, & Editor-In-Chief Nigerian Bar Journal.
 He is also a leading vanguard in pioneering the development of clinical legal education in Nigeria and is the President of the Network of University Legal Aid Institutions (NULAI Nigeria) which serves to promote clinical legal education and reform of legal education in Nigeria.
 He is the National Representative of Nigeria in the Brown-Morsten International Client Consultation Competition.

-Interests/Activities

 Ojukwu’s interest as a scholar includes the subjects of Continuing Legal Education, Civil Litigation and Access to Justice.
 He has also continued to play a very active role in the professional activities of the Nigerian Bar Association where he once served as the Chairman, Aba Branch of the Association and presently chairs the Academic Forum and Legal Education Committee.

-Ojukwu has conducted several training programmes and workshops for the practicing bar, law teachers and law students.
-He has attended and presented papers at several International conferences including the International Bar Association where he is a very active member.
-He was Speaker on Access to Justice: best practices in the design and delivery of Legal Aid: alternative service delivery models, at the International Bar Association Conference Chicago 17–22 September 2006.

-Family Life

-Ojukwu is married to Hon Justice Ijeoma Ojukwu of the Federal High Court and they have five children.